-A certain transparency I want to achieve a shadow or glow, a juxtaposition of two color’s to create a third.
+A certain transparency I want to achieve a shadow or glow, a juxtaposition of two colors to create a third.

 A reflection to give off a luminosity to the picture.
 And then the paintings begin as a series in a specific palette.
-So it’s a process very similar to that of a musician who has a couple of notes and then ends up playing through the movements of there mind to a result.
+So it’s a process very similar to that of a musician who has a couple of notes and then ends up playing through the movements of their mind to a result.

-The emotions of there time.
+The emotions of their time.